lewis-worsley/digital-media-agency/README.md

 - RISE Media is a B2B company, therefore a short summary of who RISE Media is and what they do is essential to informing the user of the company's services and capabilties
 - The user is presented with two buttons: 'WORK WITH US' which takes the user to the form section and; 'FIND OUT MORE' which takes the user to find RISE Media's services
+- At 690px and less, the 'FIND OUT MORE' drops underneath the 'WORK WITH US' button to ensure there is adequate space between elements and edge of screen

 <img src="assets/readme-images/about-us.jpg">